-&lt;sup>7 Undoubtedly, some knowledge about Internet-related terms will change over time across the population as particular features and services become increasingly well-known by users.
-Nonetheless, because the study reported in this paper was administered within the same timeframe as the GSS Internet modules, findings from this study can be generalized to use of the GSS.
+5. Undoubtedly, some knowledge about Internet-related terms will change over time across the population as particular features and services become increasingly well-known by users.
+Nonetheless, because the study reported in this article was administered within the same timeframe as the General Social Survey (GSS) Internet modules, findings from this study can be generalized to use of the GSS.